LizanLycan/earth3/README.md

 # earth3
-An all in one platform focused in web2 users that want to know about web3 universe
+earth3 is an all-in-one web platform where new web3 users can access the essential services of web3